AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.2.1.2 =
+* Changes for reCaptcha addon not showing error if not ticked - FIXED

 = 1.2.1.1 =
 * Formatting textarea custom field in the tab content - FIXED
 * Short tag to send user submitted information in email for account update form - ADDED